mottosso/maya-sniffer/README.md

 - [ ] **Heatmap** Click button to put a surface shader on all renderable geometry, color all curves, with red being large, black being small.
 To demonstrate interactively in 3d where size comes from.
 - [ ] **Visualise Connections** These are currently ignored, but sometimes occupy >30% of the file.
 Include these, somehow..
 - [ ] **Visualise Maya Preferences** These are sometimes stored with the scene file, can get large, but aren't part of any node (?)
+- [ ] **Responsive UI during parse** Parse in a thread, and let the user know about progress.
+It's plain-old line-by-line reading, so we can get a pretty accurate percentage out of it.

 Pull-requests are welcome.